La Louisiane, 725 Iberville St., (504) 378-7330; www.21stamendmentnola.com

 811 Iberville St., (504) 522-9187; www.alibineworleans.com

-The Alibi is the stuff of late-night legend (and Playboy magazine accolades) for its festive mix of service-industry workers, strippers and colorful regulars that gather for burgers, stiff drinks and an extensive international beer list that goes from Guinness to hard-to-find German brews to Thailand's Singha.
+The Alibi is the stuff of late-night legend: a rowdy, convivial mix of service-industry workers, strippers and assorted colorful Quarter characters that gather for burgers and stiff drinks.
+The imported beer list goes from Guinness to hard-to-find German brews and Thailand's Singha.
 Open daily.
-Smoking allowed.
 Full restaurant menu.

 American Sports Saloon